Nick-Falletta/Github-Basics-Document/Github Basics Document.md

 # Forking Repositories

 One important aspect of open source development is the concept of forking a repository.
 The idea is that you can essentially copy a repository's branch one-for-one and bring it under your domain.
 For example, if there exists a repository at `UserA/ReallyCoolRepository`, a forked repository would be stored at `<your account>/ReallyCoolRepository` (although the name can be changed).
 Forking is similar to branching in concept, but the purpose/intention is completely different.
 When you make a branch, the end goal is to merge the code into some higher branch and ultimately delete the branch.
 When you fork a repository, though, there's no way to "push" your changes back into the original repository.
 The idea behind forking is that you can do whatever you want to the repository without affecting the original.
 If you find a repository that you wish to fork, you can easily do so by clicking the "fork" button to the upper right of the `clone` button in Github.
 Forking is less of a core feature of git and more of a core feature for open source development as a whole.
 As such, you may find yourself seldom using the feature if you aren't actively contributing in the open source world.

-# Conclusion

-This summarizes everything we discussed during our Github Bootcamp.
-While this document is far from exhaustive, the commands listed here are core commands that you will find yourself using commonly as you use git.
-Even if you wish to use git through some visual tool (i.e. Github Desktop or VS Code's git panel), everything we discussed here is still applicable.
-Happy coding, and if you ever have any doubts don't hesitate to reach out to any of the FCA executive members for assistance!